 - Monitor student Internet and social media website use at home - Contact teacher who has assigned the project if any questions or concerns arise - Parents/Guardians are encouraged to obtain their child's log-in and password in order to monitor the student's computer usage at home.
 If parents have any difficulties receiving this password, they should contact their student's school Main Office for assistance. - If the damage is wanton, willful or purposeful, the parents or guardians will pay the full repair/replacement cost of the Chromebook, and AC power adaptor.
-Replacement cost for a Chromebook would be approximately \$300 in 2013.
+The replacement cost of a PPSD Chromebook will vary by make and model (approximately \$200-\$300).